 At national, territorial and local levels, Indigenous women and Youth face high levels of violence, particularly relationship violence.
-Announced in June 2017, It's Time: Canada's Strategy to Prevent and Address Gender-Based Violence is the Government of Canada's response to gender-based violence (GBV).
-The Strategy includes initiatives and investments from multiple departments, including the Public Health Agency of Canada (PHAC).
+It's Time: Canada's Strategy to Prevent and Address Gender-Based Violence, commenced in 2017 and is the Government of Canada's response to the crisis of gender-based violence (GBV).
+The Strategy involves initiatives and investments from multiple agencies, including the Status of Women Canada (SWC).
+In 2018, SWC released a Call for Concept Applications for a Gender-Based Violence: Promising Practices to Support Survivors and their Families funding program.